gih6/CS1660_Final_Project/README.md

 ## Connecting to GCP

-The Connection to GCP will be done by using the package library: com.google.auth.oauth2.GoogleCredentials
+The Connection to GCP will be done by using: com.google.auth.oauth2.GoogleCredentials

-This is a package listed from the GCP website and is availablke in the Maven Central Repo.
+This is a package listed from the GCP website and is available in Maven Central Repository.

-In order to install this dependency I had to update the pom.xml file to download these packages.
-Once they are here in the code I was able to connect to the google cloud platform using my JSON files.
-The line in the mainJFrame.java file is trying to get the Google Credentials:
+To Use the Package I had to update the pom.xml file.

+In the docker file the gloabl varaible GOOGLE_APPLICATION_CREDENTIALS path set to JSON file.

+The line in the mainJFrame.java attempts to get the Google Credentials:

 ```
  credential = GoogleCredentials.getApplicationDefault();
  ```

-Note in the docker file the gloabl varaible GOOGLE_APPLICATION_CREDENTIAL path had to be set.

 Can See From Image that when the application is run the GCP Credentials are read correctly: